rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

 This time, the [`glDrawArrays`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDrawArrays.xhtml){:target="_blank"} function uses the `GL_LINE_LOOP` mode to draw lines from one vertex to the next and then connect the last vertex to the first one.
 Here we use `vertex_count` from the `startup` method to tell it exactly how many vertices it should draw.

-Now `glDrawArrays` can use a number of different [OpenGL primitives](https://www.khronos.org/opengl/wiki/Primitive){:target="_blank"} to render the lines in different ways.
-In `test_2_2.py`, we used `GL_POINTS` to render a single point, but `GL_LINES` will draw a line between each pair of consecutive points, and `GL_LINE_STRIP` will connect each point to the next, stopping at the last point.
+Now, `glDrawArrays` can use a number of different [OpenGL primitives](https://www.khronos.org/opengl/wiki/Primitive){:target="_blank"} to render the lines in different ways.
+In `test_2_2.py`, we used `GL_POINTS` to render a single point.
+The other primitives are `GL_LINES` which draws a line between each pair of consecutive points, and `GL_LINE_STRIP` which draws a line from each point to the next point, but stops at the last point.

 ![OpenGL primitives for point and line drawing modes](/software-engineering-lab/assets/images/point-and-line-primitives.png)

-When we want to fill in the area between lines, we can use one of the triangle drawing modes. `GL_TRIANGLES` will fill in the area between every three points without any overlap. `GL_TRIANGLE_STRIP` will include the last two points of the previous triangle with the next point to create an adjacent triangle.
+When we want to fill in the area between lines, we use one of the triangle drawing modes. `GL_TRIANGLES` will fill in the area between every three points without any overlap. `GL_TRIANGLE_STRIP` will include the last two points of the previous triangle with the next point to create an adjacent triangle.
 Finally, `GL_TRIANGLE_FAN` connects every two points with the first point to create a fan-like array of adjacent triangles all sharing the same point.

 ![OpenGL primitives for triangle drawing modes](/software-engineering-lab/assets/images/triangle-primitives.png)

 It is also possible to combine draw modes with the same set of vertices by simply calling `glDrawArrays` multiple times.
 For example, if the `update` method has the next two lines of code, it will draw the lines first and then it will draw each point on top of the lines.
-(Although if you do this, the points will be difficult to see unless you increase the size of the points by calling [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} inside your `startup` method.)
+(Although if you do this, the points will be difficult to see because they are the same size as the line thickness.
+You can make the points stand out by increasing their size with [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} inside your `startup` method.)

 ```python
         GL.glDrawArrays(GL_LINE_LOOP, 0, self.vertexCount)